If you’ve never experienced over-the-air TV, then finding the right outdoor HDTV antenna can seem daunting at first glance.

 I’m going to level with you.

-The best HDTV antenna you can buy, that reliably gives you all the free, over-the-air programs available in your area in crisp and clear high or standard definition format, will depend less on the antenna itself and more on your location (and corresponding signal strength).
+The best HDTV antenna you can buy, that reliably gives you free, over-the-air programs, will depend less on the antenna itself and more on your location (and corresponding signal strength).

 That’s right; it’ll mostly depend on a few things having little or nothing to do with antenna technology.

 I’ll explain these factors below.
-But first and foremost, you’ll want to buy an antenna that most perfectly matches these factors, once you’ve noted them.
+But first and foremost, you’ll want to buy an antenna that best matches these factors, once you’ve noted them.

 So here are the points you should pay attention to when shopping for an antenna: